Carla Denyer: Bristol councillor

+Activities

-Denyer was first elected to Bristol City Council as a Green Party councillor for Clifton East in 2015.
-After boundary changes, she was elected as councillor for Clifton Down in 2016.In 2018, Denyer proposed a successful motion to bring about Bristol City Council's declaration of a climate emergency.
+In 2018, Denyer proposed a successful motion to bring about Bristol City Council's declaration of a climate emergency.
 This was the first such declaration by a UK council, and one of the first in the world.
 Denyer has been seen as a key figure in launching a movement of government climate-emergency declarations.
 BBC news credited Denyer with the idea of first putting forward 'the idea of a local area declaring a climate emergency'.
 Denyer's motion was described in The Independent as "the historic first motion" which by July 2019 had been "copied by more than 400 local authorities and parliament".

 As of 2019, Denyer remained critical of Bristol's progress towards achieving its goal, and particularly of the planned expansion of Bristol Airport.
 She criticised the UK government's lack of support for environmental policies, noting that the political will existed in local government.
 In 2020, she welcomed Bristol's declaration of an ecological emergency due to loss of wildlife.

-Denyer continued campaigning on traffic as a councillor, focusing on cars parking in cycle lanes and trying to introduce congestion charging to the city.
+Denyer also campaigned extensively on transport; work included trying to introduce congestion charging to Bristol and seeking 'a major upgrade of Bristol's transport, with safe connected cycling routes, a joined up and efficient bus network and a levy on corporate parking to raise funds for more improvements'.
+In June 2021, she criticised Bristol Airport for claiming to be on course to be carbon neutral without taking emissions from flights, travel to and from the airport, or car parking into account.
+In 2020, she helped institute a Green Party policy to ban advertisements for polluting products such as SUVs and flights, and pushed for a similar policy in advertising controlled by Bristol City Council.

 Her other campaigning has included improving conditions for people renting their homes, and opposing council tax increases for poorer taxpayers while seeking what Denyer has described as "more ambition from the mayor's office in tackling austerity" by calling for the city to raise the top band of council tax.
-In 2020, she helped institute a Green Party policy to ban advertisements for polluting products such as SUVs and flights, and pushed for a similar policy in advertising controlled by Bristol City Council.